ItsSmudgy/InsanityCode/README.md

-I am the creator of the Insanity mod for Terraria
+I am the creator of the Insanity mod for Terraria.
-The Developer Team is currently a WIP
+The Developer Team is currently a WIP.